Caesars Palace Las Vegas Hotel

 This show features world-class artists who push the boundaries with amazing feats of strength, balance, danger, and unfathomable flexibility.
 This Spiegelworld show is full of raunchy jokes, lingerie-clad acrobats, and adult comedy, so be prepared for an outlandishly good time.

-Bacchanal Buffet
+Indulge at Bacchanal Buffet

 In a nutshell: A highly regarded buffet featuring a diverse selection of international cuisines.